Wine and Crab

 Is Wine and Crab good for a special occasion?

-Yes, with a clear brief: seafood-led dining in a central Moscow location that carries genuine critical weight.
+Yes, with a clear brief: seafood-led dining in a central Moscow location with genuine critical recognition.
 Back-to-back La Liste recognition (79.5pts in 2025, 76pts in 2026) gives it enough standing to anchor a celebratory dinner.
-It works best when the group actually wants a seafood focus rather than a broad menu — if you need flexibility across cuisines, White Rabbit offers a wider canvas.
+It works best when the group wants a seafood focus rather than a broad menu; if you need flexibility across cuisines, White Rabbit offers a wider canvas.

 What should I wear to Wine and Crab?

 Nikolskaya Street draws a mixed crowd of locals and tourists, Wine and Crab sits at the more considered end of that spectrum.
-Given its La Liste ranking and seafood-specialist positioning, arriving in neat, polished casual clothing is sensible — think dinner-appropriate rather than relaxed tourist wear.
-No dress code is documented in available data, so call ahead if your group has any concerns.
+Given its La Liste ranking and seafood-specialist positioning, arriving in neat, polished casual clothing is sensible; think dinner-appropriate rather than relaxed tourist wear.
+No dress code is documented, so call ahead if your group has concerns.

 What should I order at Wine and Crab?